Ben & Jerry's sued over 'happy cow' characterization

 He says many of the farms that produce the milk and cream are factory-style, mass production dairy operations.
 He says only some are part of the company's "Caring Dairy" program.

-A Ben & Jerry's spokesman said Friday that the company doesn't comment on pending lawsuits.
+Ben & Jerry's spokesman Sean Greenwood emailed Friday that the company doesn't comment on pending lawsuits.
 He said it's proud of the work it's done with Vermont family farmers and is committed to building a resilient, regenerative dairy supply.